0 Comment

 Enable Social Recognition for Innovators

-Recognition, when done right, plays an extremely important role in boosting the motivation levels of the workforce.
+Recognition, when done right, plays a significant role in boosting the motivation levels of the workforce.

 Hence, organizations need to focus on modes of employee recognition preferred by different generations.

-A word of appreciationin private might work well for baby boomers.
+A private word of appreciation might work well for baby boomers.
 However, Gen Z employees would like to be appreciated publicly.

 Bottom-line